 This is an image of the apparent surface of the sun – the photosphere, where most of the photons that escape the sun originate form.
 We use light from the green part of the visible spectrum, around wavelength of 540nm.
 In this window we see mainly the continuum emission of the photosphere, which resembles a nice black-body radiator.

 The main features visible in these images are sunspots and granulation.
-Since we are now in a minimum of solar activity, not much is happening here…
+Since we are on the way towards the next solar maximum, things are getting more interesting…

 Isolating wavelengths that correspond to specific atomic transitions provides a much more detailed view of the solar atmosphere.
 A transition in singly-ionized Calcium atoms at 393.4 nm, the Calcium-[II]-K line, provides a view into chromosphere, the layer above the photosphere.